Minimal Self-Contained Quantum Refrigeration Machine Based on Four Quantum Dots

-\paragraph{Effective Local Temperatures:--} The sign of the heat flow in the working region suggests that any object (defined by a local Hamiltonian) interposed between the $QD_{2}$ and its bath will necessarily be cooled by the SCR.
-An important question is whether this refrigeration effect is accompanied with a cooling of the interacting $QD_c$, namely whether its effective local temperature $T_C^{(eff)}$ decreases as $T_{H}$ increases, for sufficiently high $T_{H}$, in analogy with the qubit-cooling described in Ref.~\cite{PopescuREFR}.
+\paragraph{Measurements and effective local temperatures:--} An important question is whether this refrigeration effect is accompanied with a cooling of QD$_2$, namely whether its effective local temperature $T_C^{(eff)}$ decreases as $T_{H}$ increases, for sufficiently high $T_{H}$, in analogy with the qubit-cooling described in Ref.~\cite{PopescuREFR}.
 While for such idealized qubit model the definition of the local temperature is relatively straightforward, in nanoscale systems out of equilibrium, local temperatures must be \textit{operationally} defined~\cite{TemperatureNANO}.
-A natural way to proceed is to introduce a probe reservoir P (a ``thermometer") which is weakly coupled to that part of the system we are interested in (the dot $QD_c$ in our case) and identify the effective temperature of the latter with the value of the temperature $T_P$ of the probe which nullifies the heat flow through P. This procedure can be implemented easily in our model by adding an extra term in (\ref{eq:HtunRes}) that connects the new reservoir P to $QD_{c}$ with a tunnel amplitude $\Gamma_{P}$ which is much smaller than those associated with the other reservoirs of the system (in the calculation we set the ratio between $\Gamma_P$ and $\Gamma_{C,T,R}$ to be of the order $10^{-3}$: this make sure that the presence of P does not perturb the system).
-The obtained values of $T_C^{(eff)}$ are presented in Fig.~\ref{fig:efficiency}-a where it is shown that, according to this definition of the local temperature, the conditions for cooling of $QD_{c}$ (i.e. $T_C^{(eff)}<T_C$) are the same for the refrigerator to work (in particular this implies $T_C^{(eff)}$ is always greater than the emergent zero-temperature of the system).
+The most common way to proceed is to introduce a probe reservoir P (a ``thermometer") which is weakly coupled to that part of the system we are interested in (the dot QD$_2$ in our case) and identify the effective temperature of the latter with the value of the temperature $T_P$ of the probe which nullifies the heat flow through P. This procedure yields a natural way of measuring the effect we are describing and can be implemented easily in our model by adding an extra term in (\ref{eq:HtunRes}) that connects the new reservoir P to QD$_{2}$ with a tunnel amplitude $\Gamma_{P}$ which is much smaller than those associated with the other reservoirs of the system (in the calculation we set the ratio between $\Gamma_P$ and $\Gamma_{i}$ of the other reservoirs to be of the order $10^{-3}$: this make sure that the presence of P does not perturb the system).
+The obtained values of $T_C^{(eff)}$ are presented in Fig.~\ref{fig:efficiency}-a where it is shown that, according to this definition of the local temperature, the conditions for cooling of QD$_{2}$ (i.e. $T_C^{(eff)}<T_C$) are the same for the SCR to work (implying incidentally that in this case $T_C^{(eff)}$ is always greater than the emergent zero-temperature of the system $\bar{T}_C$).